 35c.
 Which costs should be included in the cost-itemisation requirement?
-Last update: 26 January 2024

 Itemised ancillary costs may vary across other trade contracts and terms, but should include at least those negotiated at the start of the trade transaction.

 For the most common Cost, Insurance, and Freight (CIF) and Free on Board (FOB) contracts, the following costs should be included: